Toronto Noise Bylaw

 (2) An indoor area that is inside a building with windows and doors closed.

-By strict interpretation of this, 50 dBA noise level is permitted in the client’s apartment.
-This is quite loud and not acceptable to most people and leads to noise complaints.
-To me, it does not make sense to have the same permitted noise level indoor and outdoor.
+A 50 dBA noise level is permitted in the client’s apartment by strictly interpreting this.
+This is quite loud and unacceptable to most people, leading to noise complaints.
+It does not make sense to have the same permitted noise level indoors and outdoors.
 This must be an error in the bylaw.
-I believe that the intention of this bylaw paragraph is to regulate exterior noise sources such as air conditioners and backup power generators.
+I believe this bylaw paragraph intends to regulate exterior noise sources such as air conditioners and backup power generators.

-The bylaw seems to omit, or inadequately address, the issues of stationary equipment inside buildings, such as a lift or an elevator equipment or other sources of mechanical noise.
-Roof top equipment is also not clearly mentioned, it is outside, but sometimes on top of an apartment.
+The bylaw omits, or inadequately addresses, the issues of stationary equipment inside buildings, such as a lift, elevator equipment, or other mechanical noise sources.
+Rooftop equipment needs to be mentioned; it is outside but sometimes on top of an apartment.

 "Unreasonable noise" and noise complaints

-There is a section in the bylaw about “unreasonable noise”, without defining any specific noise level for it.
+There is a section in the bylaw about “unreasonable noise” without defining any specific noise level.
 I quote:

 § 591-2.9.
 Unreasonable and persistent noise.

 A. No person shall make, cause or permit noise, at any time, that is unreasonable noise and persistent noise.

 B. Subsection A only applies to sound or noise that is NOT described in § 591-2.1 through § 591-2.8;